PeernetOfficial/core/README.md

 Peernet follows a "zeroconf" approach, meaning there is no manual configuration required.
 However, in certain cases such as providing root peers [1] that shall listen on a fixed IP and port, it is desirable to create a config file.

-The name of the config file is hard-coded to `Settings.yaml`.
-If it does not exist, it will be created with default values.
+The name of the config file is passed to the function `LoadConfig`.
+If it does not exist, it will be created with the values from the file `Config Default.yaml`.
 It uses the YAML format.
 Any public/private keys in the config are hex encoded.
 Here are some notable settings:

+* `PrivateKey` The users Private Key hex encoded.
+The users public key is derived from it.
 * `ListenWorkers` defines the count of concurrent workers processing packets (decrypting them and then taking action).
 Default 2.
 * `Listen` defines IP:Port combinations to listen on.
 If not specified, it will listen on all IPs.
 You can specify an IP but port 0 for auto port selection.
 IPv6 addresses must be in the format "[IPv6]:Port".

 [1] Root peer = A peer operated by a known trusted entity.
 They allow to speed up the network including discovery of peers and data.

+### Private Key

+The Private Key is required to make any changes to the user's blockchain, including deleting, renaming, and adding files on Peernet, or nuking the blockchain.
+If the private key is lost, no write access will be possible.
+Users should always create a secure backup of their private key.

 ## Contributing